EMDR

 EMDR Therapy

-EMDR is a structured, safe, 8-phase approach:
+EMDR is a structured, safe,

 History Taking & Goal Setting – We explore your story, goals, and readiness for EMDR.